AksanDotDev/discord.py_workshop/part_3.md

 ### 3.4.1 Everything needs a handler

-So, lets briefly attach an error handler that will catch a check failure, and base on what our only check is, reaction with the mute emoji we are making use of.
+So, lets briefly attach an error handler that will catch a check failure Based on what our only check is we know it will only have failed if the bot is muted, knowing this we can react with the mute emoji we are making use of telling the user why we didn't reply.
 Here the interesting detail is using the decorator from the function we want to attach the error handler to in order to assign it.
 Other error handlers can be done by listening for the `on_command_error` event globally or overriding the `cog_command_error` special function.
 ```Python